flavienbwk/book-devops/eng/AUDIOBOOK.md

 ### Psychological safety

-"Psychological safety is the shared belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes." - Amy C. EDMONDSON, Professor of Leadership and Management at Harvard Business School.
+Amy C. EDMONDSON, Professor of Leadership and Management at Harvard Business School says : "Psychological safety is the shared belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes."

 An organization's culture is foundational to its potential.
 A positive culture promotes team collaboration and communication, essential for the successful implementation of a DevOps initiative.
 This idea isn't new and was theorized in 2004 by sociologist Ron WESTRUM in his article "A Typology of Organizational Cultures".